 The complete, perfect, actinomorphic flowers are arranged in groups of few flowered fascicles.
 There are 5 unfused, green, sepals in the calyx.
 There are 5 bright red, fused petals in the in the corolla that forming an elongate tube.
 There are 4 stamens and 1 staminode.
 The ovary is superior with 2 locules and numerous seeds.
 The fruit is a capsule.

-Habitat: Russelia equisetiformis grows in Human Altered areas (yards and gardens).
+Habitat: Russelia equisetiformis grows in Human Altered environments (yards and gardens).

 It is a common ornamental used in gardens.
 It attracts hummingbirds and is not invasive.